-Use welcome email to make a great first impression.
-You can set a trigger for the welcome email to be sent when a new user sign ups for your product/service or subscribers your newsletter.
+Use welcome emails to make a great first impression.
+You can set a trigger for the welcome email to be sent when a new user signs up for your product/service or subscribers your newsletter.

 Welcome emails can introduce you and your business, provide special offers, or just a friendly welcome aboard to lay the foundation of a good relationship with a new user.

 Here is an example of an automated welcome email that explains the benefits of using the platform from RocketBots.